Why study an MBA online in 2021

 The coronavirus pandemic sent shockwaves through universities as they scrambled to pivot from lecture halls to online learning.
 Meanwhile, 5000 students at Southern Cross University (SCU) calmly logged in – just like two decades of alumni before them.

-Studying online is not just a quick fix for pandemics.
+Studying an MBA online is not just a quick fix for pandemics.
 It’s a barrier-busting revolution in postgraduate study that closes the gap between you and your career ambitions.

 What are the advantages of getting an MBA?

 For most people, the motivation behind starting a Master of Business Administration is career progression.
 A career upgrade often comes with a supercharged salary – especially in Australia.

 On the global leader board for MBA salaries, Australia has a comfortable position in the top ten.
 With an average salary of US$98,400, Australia is only just behind France, Canada, USA and Switzerland.